noumanahmadnn/Tableau-Projects/README.md

 # Tableau-Projects
-It consists all tableau projects.
+It consists all Tableau projects.